Wildsong/arctic/README.md

 using it to queue messages using MQTT.
 There is a client program that subscribes to messages and a logwatch.py script that will eventually watch the log file for FlexLM and publish changes to MQTT.

-### MQTT

-I am using MQTT for message queues so there is now a mqtt_broker folder containing a set up for running Mosquitto in a Docker container.
-It's very basic, included here for convenience; any MQTT broker should work.

-It should be possible to install this project on different servers so that you can test connections over the Internet.

-It should be possible to put the MQTT broker behind a reverse proxy so that it can be accessed securely over websockets.

 ### NPM and Node